-I spent every summer from age 5 on the beaches of British Columbia, first near Campbell River and then at Lang Bay, 10 miles south of Powell River.
+I spent every summer from age 5 on the beaches of British Columbia, first at Oyster Bay near Campbell River and then at Lang Bay, 10 miles south of Powell River.
 I remember autumn when Wolfson Creek (now Lang Creek) was so thick with wild salmon pushing upstream to spawn that, to a child, it looked like a slowly moving conveyor that could be walked upon.

 We splashed in the estuary three seasons of the year, trolled for salmon from an 8 foot plywood punt and never came home without fish.
 We did it with cheap lines and dull hooks, not pricey fishing tackle and multifunctional navigation systems.
 No chartplotters, fishfinders and GPS for little boys in paradise.